tkiruthika/stock-analysis/README.md

 ## Summary
 > Refactoring a code leads to better quality by easily readable and runs faster.
->The potential disadvantage is it is highly risky when the application is big so you might have to retest lots of functionality for the bugs which is time consuming.
+>&nbsp.The potential disadvantage is it is highly risky when the application is big so you might have to retest lots of functionality for the bugs which is time consuming.